Sinclair Broadcast Group

 Board of Directors

-- J. Duncan Smith, Vice President and Secretary
+- J. Duncan Smith, Vice President, Secretary and Director

 - Robert E. Smith, Director

 - Daniel C. Keith, Director / Compensation Committee Chair